Somerville-2023/New-York-health-Inspection-Prediction/john-folder/scraper_gmaps/readme.md

         driver_path = "/Users/jongarcia/codeup-data-science/googlemaps-scraper/chromedriver-mac-x64 BETA/chromedriver"
 ```

-### 8 Create files manually.
+### 8 Create needed files manually.
-You will manually need to create 2 files, I haven't had time to add a programmatic way to create the files in the script sorry.
+You will need to manually create 2 files, I didn't have time to add a programmatic way to create the files in the script.

-Create a file named "url_list.csv" and place it in the scraper_gmaps folder. add these 2 rows which will be used for testing purposes when we run the script.
+Create a file named "url_list.csv" and place it in the scraper_gmaps folder. add these rows which will be used for testing purposes only.

 ```sh
 id,url